hypereikon.online @hypereikon

 checkpoint recursive sequence feedback return

-Format / technique: a generative moving-image and live A/V work built through sequence-based synthesis, recursive variation, audiovisual feedback, and performance control.
+A generative moving-image and live A/V work built through sequence-based synthesis, recursive variation, audiovisual feedback, and performance control.

 Performance stage with red light and large magenta projection.
 Vertical view of a live performance with blue projection.
 Synthetic pink and green cellular field.